Booligoosh/codetheweb.blog/_posts/2018-02-25-javascript-variables.md

 var z = false; /* Boolean */
 ```

-I'm honoured to be part of your coding journey, and I hope you found this useful!
-If so, why don't you [join the newsletter][newsletter] and recieve more articles like this in your inbox?
+I'm honored to be part of your coding journey, and I hope you found this useful!
+If so, why don't you [join the newsletter][newsletter] and receive more articles like this in your inbox?
 Plus, I'll love you in return &lt;3

 Also, if you are *really* nice and have $4 to spare, I'd really appreciate it if you [buy me a coffee &#x2615;][donate].
 Thanks!